block-core/blockcore-dns/README.md

 Next step is for Actor B to run, e.g. Blockcore Indexer or Blockcore Vault.

+- Actor B will configure a domain or subdomain (our subdomain convention is coin.service.domain.com i.e btc.indexer.blockcore.net)
 - Actor B will install and run the Blockcore software.
 - Actor B will install and run the Blockcore DNS in agent mode.
 - Actor B will be able to configure Blockcore DNS which domains they want their hosted software to be a member of, e.g. "myservers.com".